Van-der-Waals exchange-correlation functionals and their high pressure and warm dense matter applications: Summary

 \section{Summary}

-We have performed a number of DFT and DFT-MD simulations using standard PBE, Meta-GGA, hybrid-GGA, as well as vdW functionals to elucidate their effect on a number of system properties with special attention to the cause of the vastly different predictions for the LLPT in hydrogen at around $2$~Mbar.
+We have performed a number of DFT and DFT-MD simulations using standard PBE, Meta-GGA, hybrid-GGA, as well as vdW functionals to elucidate their effect on a number of system properties with special attention to the question whether vdW effects cause the vastly different predictions for the LLPT in hydrogen at around $2$~Mbar.

 We investigated the molecular dissociation energy, the molecular bond length, and isolated molecule-molecule interactions for (a) molecule(s) in vacuum.
 We also looked at pair correlation functions and their fine structure, static and dynamic ion structure factors, bond length changes in correlated systems, the equation of state, and the electronic density of states.
 All of these quantities were compared for a standard PBE xc functional and for three different non-local vdW xc functionals.